 Here I am passing the product details statically.
 You should make it dynamic depending on your flow.

-I hope you got to know about PayPal payment gateway integration in Laravel.
-This tutorial should help you to add the PayPal flow to your Laravel application.
+I hope you understand PayPal payment gateway integration in Laravel.
+This tutorial should help you to add the PayPal system to your Laravel application.
 It will allow you to receive online payments through PayPal.

 Related Articles